 If the treatment you want isn't available in the list - for example, if you're prescribing a non-medication treatment such as crutches or physiotherapy - type the full name in the field.
 (See Prescribing non-medication treatments for more information).

 5. If any interactions or dose issues are identified by the Vigilance Santé interaction checker, they display in the middle of the window, under Alerts.
 Manage any alerts, as necessary.
-See Viewing medication interaction alerts for more information.
+For more information, see Viewing medication interaction alerts.

 📌 Note: If you type the treatment name and do not select one from the list, it is not linked to a DIN number, and therefore cannot be included in interaction checking.